ohtuprojekti-Elisa/eeics2-backend/docs/project handover.md

-# EEICT - Project handover
+# EEICS2 - Project handover

-This document conducts a quick walkthrough of the Elisa Esports Immersive Coaching Tool (EEICT) -project.
+This document conducts a quick walkthrough of the Elisa Esports Immersive CS2 project.
 ## Backend

 Backend consists of CS2 demo data parser and WebSocket server.